 - Connect with people and communities as you did before

 It is never a bad idea to reach out to a professional after experiencing a personal loss, but it can be difficult to identify what the right time to do so is.
 While it may be helpful to reach out sooner rather than later, as therapists can help you navigate your feelings and create healthier coping mechanisms more effectively, it is never too late to reach out for professional support.
-If something is negatively affecting you, you can discuss with the provider what you both think is best for you.
+If something is negatively affecting you, you can discuss with the therapist what you both think is best for you.

 Helping Children Grieve the Loss of a Dog